jamieweb/bthub5-devicelist/README.md

     tr "<" "\n"

 Filter the output to only lines containing this text.
-All of the data that we want is contained within cells like this.
+All of the data that is needed is contained within cells like this.

     grep "TD class=\"bt_border\" align=LEFT valign=MIDDLE width=\"2[35]%\">"